Hugo-Carbiener/Hugo-Carbiener/README.md

 *A little piece of a room in the factory*

 By the way, we also found a name for the game! **The Neptune Records - a folded reality**
-Sounds cool doesn't it ?
-Did you get the *subtle* play on words with folded meaning modified, manipulated but also referring to us using folders and files to modify reality ??
-Yeah we are quite proud !
+Sounds cool doesn't it?
+Did you get the *subtle* play on words with folded meaning modified, and manipulated but also referring to us using folders and files to modify reality ??
+Yeah, we are quite proud!

 *Also a subtitle makes it more convenient for a sequel...*